millsm402/millsm402.github.io/_pages/cv.md

 ======
 * 2022-Present: Senior Data Scientist
   * Center for Academic Innovation, University of Michigan
-  * Duties: Provide data and analytic support for research, business intelligence, product, and marketing teams.
+  * Provide data and analytic support for research, business intelligence, product, and marketing teams.
 Build and maintain data pipelines that enable self-service analytic and visualization solutions.

 * 2018-2022: Assistant Professor
   * Department of Psychology, Alma College
-  * Duties: Principal Investigator of cognition, attitudes, and policy lab.
+  * Principal Investigator of cognition, attitudes, and policy lab.
 Taught Statistics, Methods, and Cognition.

 * 2016-2018: Post Doctoral Fellow
   * Modeling Spatial Attention, University of Toronto
-  * Duties: Lead experimental and computational studies of visual spatial attention.
+  * Lead experimental and computational studies of visual spatial attention.
 Provide statistical consulting for Psychology Department.

 Analytic and Technical Skills
 ======